Reality TV is our favourite guilty pleasure. And with hayu, you won’t run out of binge-worthy content anytime soon.

 Southern Charm reveals a world of exclusivity, wealth and scandal dating back through generations of families in Charleston, South Carolina.
 Fans can follow several Charleston singles as they go about their lives while trying to preserve their family names and keep up with their busy social calendars.

 As hard as the protagonists try to maintain the charm of their centuries-old traditions, it’s not always the case, since drama seems to follow them everywhere.
 In their southern bubble, money and status matter more than anything, and relationships are as fragile as they come.

 Welcome to Montauk, the beach town where affluent New Yorkers head during the summer to let loose and have a good time.

 Between Memorial Day and Labor Day, a group of friends share a house together on weekends and mayhem ensues.
 We’re talking bonfires, charity galas and decadent brunches.
 Of course, drama-filled romances are also a part of the mix.

 Summer House is the ideal series for viewers interested in following rich people as they use summer as an excuse to let their guard down and engage in all sorts of shenanigans, while also enjoying a high-end lifestyle.
 The setting is beautiful and the summer flings can get pretty steamy.

-Three seasons are on hayu.
+Two seasons are available on hayu.